 Bond women, on the other hand, are, let’s come right out and say it, older.
 They tend to be well-rounded, fully-fledged characters.
 They’re intelligent, resourceful, sometimes loyal, sometimes treacherous.
 Yes, some of them have suggestive, nudge-nudge names: that’s Ian Fleming for you, a man very much of his time.
 But all the Bond women at least add something to the story when they appear on the big screen.

 And guess what?
 Some of them are rivetingly attractive into the bargain.
-Case in point: the disarmingly glamorous Paris-based Italian actress Monica Bellucci, who, it has been announced, will be playing a character named Lucia Sciarra in the new Bond film, opening in October.
-Ms Bellucci is 50 years old.
+Case in point: the disarmingly glamorous Paris-based Italian actress Monica Bellucci, who played Lucia Sciarra in Spectre at 50 years old.

 Here’s a rundown of 10 of the best ‘Bond women’ – all of whom have made significant contributions to 007 films:

-9. Famke Janssen.
-The Dutch actress proved a feisty, formidable rival for 007 in Goldeneye (1995).
+The Dutch actress Famke Janssen proved a feisty, formidable rival for 007 in Goldeneye (1995).
 As Xenia Onatopp, she played a KGB assassin, whose preferred method of dispensing death was crushing her victims with her thighs.